Blogging vs social media: what if marketing didn’t fry your nervous system?

 For a long time, I felt like strategy was a dirty word.
 It sounded cold, clinical – even manipulative.
 Like being ‘strategic’ meant putting aside my values and what felt right in order to follow rigid marketing methods designed to get results at any cost.

-Why did I feel this way – mostly cos of what I’d been taught about marketing on social media.
+Why did I feel this way?
+Mostly cos of what I’d been taught about marketing on social media.

-To get any kind of worthwhile visibility, I had to be constantly “on,” following trends and posting what the algorithm demanded – not what felt most true or helpful to the people I’m here to support.
+To get any kind of worthwhile visibility, I had to be constantly “on,” following trends and posting what the algorithm demanded, not what felt most true or helpful to the people I’m here to support.

 Blogging changed that for me.

-Hopefully, from reading this, you’ve seen that building long-term discoverability is really about building something with depth – something that helps people both discover and resonate with your work.
+Hopefully, from reading this, you’ve seen that building long-term discoverability is really about building something with depth that helps people both discover and resonate with your work.
+To do this well, it requires a layered approach.

-The Discoverability Layer – This is where you apply proven search strategies to help your work get found.
+• The Discoverability Layer – This is where you apply proven search strategies to help your work get found.

-The Connection Layer – This is where your voice, values and message come to life.
+• The Connection Layer – This is where your voice, values and message come to life.
 Once someone has found you, this is what makes them feel seen, understood and drawn to work with you.

-The Trust Layer – This is where you demonstrate genuine expertise and offer something truly useful, so both your readers and search tools see your site as a trusted source.
+• The Trust Layer – This is where you demonstrate genuine expertise and offer something truly useful, so both your readers and search tools see your site as a trusted source.

+When all three layers come together, your content becomes both discoverable and deeply resonant.
 I’ve found that blogging allows space for all three of these layers.
 Where as social media does not.

-Have I quit social media?
+Should I quit social media?

 Does this approach resonate with you?

-If you’re craving a calmer and kinder way to market your business and you’re ready to explore the blogging vs social media shift for yourself – Blogging to Be Found might be a good place to start.
+If you’re craving a calmer and kinder way to market your business and you’re ready to explore the blogging vs social media shift – Blogging to Be Found might be a good place to start.

 Frequently asked questions about blogging vs social media